-In the meantime, have you considered getting her some old-fashioned tutoring?
-Either from a learning center or just some extra one-on-one homework help with a private tutor (like a retired teacher or college student majoring in education)?
+Either from a learning center or just some extra one-on-one homework help with a private tutor (like a retired teacher or college student majoring in education.)
 It’s possible that instead of a specific learning disability or developmental issue, she simply needs some coaching and help with her listening and organization skills.
 Her imagination could be running wild during class or while she’s reading, or she could simply be trying to do everything too fast.
 Or a good tutor might observe her and — one on one, as opposed to watching her drift slightly below grade level in a sea of other kids — spot some warning signs of a specific learning disability or other “problem.”
 And that alone could be enough to put you on a clearer path to a solution.

 Photo source: AbleStock/Thinkstock

 More on Special Needs and Education from Alpha Mom: